Arch-Network/book/src/getting-started/quick-start.md

 cargo build-sbf

 # Deploy to the validator
-cli deploy ./target/deploy/<program_name>.so --generate-if-missing --fund-authority
+arch-cli deploy ./target/deploy/<program_name>.so --generate-if-missing --fund-authority

 # Note: Save your program ID for later use
 export PROGRAM_ID=<DEPLOYED_PROGRAM_ADDRESS>